 What is a Deed in Lieu of Foreclosure?

-Executing and delivering a deed from the owner of real property to the lender/lienholder has traditionally occurred in the context of a bilateral DIL, which is designed to transfer property to the lender in satisfaction of the debt and in exchange for a release.
+Executing and delivering a deed from the owner of real property to the lender/lienholder has traditionally occurred in the context of a bilateral DIL, which is designed to transfer property to the lender in satisfaction of the debt and in exchange for a release of lien.
 The customary DIL occurs when both parties expressly consent to the mutual benefits of this arrangement.
 Morission v.
 Christie, 266 S.W.3d 89 Tex.
-App.–Ft.
+App.—Ft.
 Worth 2008, no pet.).
-The problem is that few lenders nowadays will agree to accept a deed in lieu of foreclosure and give a release in exchange.
-They would rather use the foreclosure process to wipe out junior liens and acquire a deficiency judgment, which then appears as an asset on the lender´s books.
+The problem is that few lenders nowadays will agree to accept a DIL and give a release in exchange.
+They would rather use the foreclosure process to wipe out junior liens and acquire a deficiency judgment, which then appears as an asset on the lender’s books.
 So a traditional, bilateral DIL is often not an available option.

 Conveyance to the Noteholder